Compliance Framework

 There's no legally mandated threshold.
 But FMCSA's own intervention thresholds provide a natural baseline:

-- • Conservative: No BASIC above 50th percentile.
-This is stricter than FMCSA and demonstrates proactive safety culture.
+• Conservative: No BASIC above 50th percentile.
+Stricter than FMCSA; demonstrates proactive safety culture.

-- • Moderate: No BASIC above the FMCSA intervention threshold (65th for UD/HOS, 80th for VM/CS/DF).
-This matches the regulator's own standard.
+• Moderate: No BASIC above the FMCSA intervention threshold (65th for UD/HOS, 80th for VM/CS/DF).
+Matches the regulator's own standard.

-- • Minimum defensible: No carrier with an active FMCSA alert (above intervention threshold).
+• Minimum defensible: No carrier with an active FMCSA alert.
 This is the floor — anything less is hard to defend.

 Whatever threshold you choose, document it as written policy, apply it consistently, and document exceptions with reasoning.
 Inconsistent application is worse than a lenient threshold — it shows you knew the risk and chose to ignore it selectively.

-When those cases go to discovery, the first document request will be: "Produce all records of carrier safety vetting for [carrier] at or before the date of tender."
+Picture the eventual discovery request: "Produce all records of carrier safety vetting for [carrier] at or before the date of tender."
 If your answer is "we checked their authority was active" — that's the minimum.
-If your answer is "here's a timestamped safety assessment showing all 5 BASIC percentiles, alert status, and our documented threshold policy" — that's a defense.
+If your answer is "here's a timestamped safety assessment showing all 5 BASIC percentiles, alert status, and our documented threshold policy" — that's a reasonable selection, on the record.
+Prepared brokers will already have the second answer.

 Define your standard now